fluid-project/handbook.floeproject.org/src/collections/approaches/en-CA/SVGAndAccessibility.md

 * SVG code is highly portable and can be shared or embedded in another context simply by embedding its markup.
 * Individual or grouped polygons can have different markup, such as different ARIA attributes; this can help support building more complex interactions
-* The structure, content and presentation of SVG can be separated, similar to best practices around HTML.
+* The structure, content and presentation of SVG can be separated, similar to good practices around HTML.

 ## How Do We Support the Accessibility of SVG Content?